mortona42/infocamp2016/wp-content/plugins/cr3ativ-sponsor/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Updated cr3ativ-sponsor.php to change default sorting method of the shortcode.

 = 1.2.0 =
 * Updated sponsor-widget.php, cr3ativ-sponsor.php and /includes/css/cr3ativsponsor.css to correct issue with Google’s AdBlock blocking the images and info by replacing the div class names to add a prefix in front of each class and id.
 Also added an attribute to the shortcode and widget to allow users to specify how many to show.
 Enter 999999 to show all sponsors for that category.